vseryakov/backendjs/README.md

 Each database may restrict how the schema is defined and used, the db layer does not provide an artificial layer hiding all specifics, it just provides the same
 API and syntax, for example, DynamoDB tables must have only hash primary key or combined hash and range key, so when creating table to be used with DynamoDB, only one or two columns can be marked with primary property while for SQL databases the composite primary key can conisit of more than 2 columns.

+The backendjs always creates several tables in the configured database pools by default, these tables are required to support default API functionality and some are required for backend opertions.
+Refer below for the Javascript modules documenttion that described which tables are created by default.
+In the custom applications same `api.describeTables` method can modify columns in the default table and add more columns if needed.

+For example, to make age and some other columns in the accounts table public and visible by other users with additional columns the following can be done in the `api.initApplication` method.
+It will extend the bk_account table and the application can use new columns the same way as the already existing columns.
+Making the birthday semipub will make 'age' property automatically calculated and visible in the result, this is done by the internal method `api.processAccountRow` which is registered as post process callback for the bk_account table.

+            api.describeTables({
+                    bk_account: {
+                           gender: { pub: 1 },
+                           birthday: { semipub: 1 },
+                           ssn: {},
+                           salary: { type: "int" },
+                           occupation: {},
+                           home_phone: {},
+                           work_phone: {},
+            });

 # API endpoints provided by the backend